sliekens/gw2sdk/docs/guide/resiliency.md

 This example has the following policies:

-- Wait when the rate limit is exceeded and then retry (until the HttpClient timeout is reached)
+1. A Retry policy that performs delayed retries when the rate limit is exceeded or when there is a Service Unavailable error.
-- Wait and retry exactly once for Service Unavailable errors because they might be intentional
-- Hedge against internal server errors or gateway timeouts by performing immediate retries
-- Cancel and retry when a request hangs for 30 seconds
+2. A Hedging policy that performs an immediate retry when there is an internal server error or a gateway timeout.

+The example uses `Microsoft.Extensions.Http.Resilience` but it's not a requirement to use Polly.
+You could instead create a custom `DelegatingHandler` with `ResiliencePipelineBuilder<HttpResponseMessage>`.

-Tweak as needed.
+Tweak the `Gw2Resiliency` options as needed.

 [!code-csharp[](../../samples/PollyUsage/Program.cs)]